Perth Arena: Professional wrestling

-American professional wrestling company WWE hosted their Premium Live Event Crown Jewel on Saturday, 11 October 2025.
-As well as Friday Night Smackdown on Friday, 10 October and Monday Night Raw on Monday, 13 October.
-The attendance total for three days was announced as 40,503.
+American professional wrestling company WWE hosted their premium event Crown Jewel: Perth at the arena on 11 October 2025.
+The venue also hosted Friday Night SmackDown on 10 October 2025 and Monday Night Raw on 13 October 2025.
+Crown Jewel was attended by 13,683 spectators, with the combined attendance total for all three events announced to be 40,503.